March Madness: Alabama, Houston, Kansas, Purdue the 1 seeds

-The top overall seed, Alabama, has been on a roll despite the program being entangled in a developing murder case.
-Another No. 1 seed, defending national champion Kansas, has a coach coming out of the hospital and a team coming off a blowout loss.
+The top overall seed, Alabama, has been on a roll despite being entangled in a murder case.
+Another No. 1 seed, defending national champion Kansas, is coming off a blowout loss and has a coach coming out of the hospital.
 Yet another, Houston, just watched its best player go down in a heap with a scary injury.

-This year's March Madness frontrunners might be anything but perfect, but the presence of these teams and all their questions at the top of the bracket could make for precisely what the NCAA wants its tournament to be – a perfectly unpredictable mess.
+This year's March Madness frontrunners are anything but perfect, but the presence of these teams and all their questions at the top of the bracket could make for precisely what the NCAA wants its tournament to be – a perfectly unpredictable mess.

 Most of the drama in picking this year’s bracket was resolved far before Selection Sunday.

-Arizona State and Nevada made it off the bubble, as most expected, and into the 68-team field.
+Arizona State and Nevada made it off the bubble and into the 68-team field.
 Rutgers and Oklahoma State did not.
 Purdue, with 7-foot-4 Zach Edey leading the way, edged out UCLA for the fourth and final No. 1 seed.

-And in a decision most everyone saw coming, the selection committee left North Carolina, last year’s national runner-up, out of the tournament.
-It made the Tar Heels the first team to start the season ranked No. 1 in the Associated Press Top 25 and finish it by not making the Big Dance.
+And in a decision most everyone saw coming, the selection committee left North Carolina, last year's national runner-up, out of the tournament.
+It made the Tar Heels the first team since the bracket expanded to 64 teams in 1985 to start the season ranked No. 1 in the Associated Press poll and finish it by not making the Big Dance.

+The team they lost to, Kansas, is trying to become the first back-to-back NCAA champion since Florida in 2007.

+He said the committee also did not ignore lopsided losses: Two of Kansas’ seven Ls came in March to Texas, a No. 2 seed, by 16 and 20 points.

+"They mark it how they feel and we're just going to do what we need to do to get where we need to be," Kansas forward KJ Adams said.

-Action begins Tuesday with two First Four games.
-The full madness starts Thursday with the first round, with 16 games and 16 more the next day.
+The tournament begins Tuesday with two First Four games.
+The full madness starts Thursday with 16 first-round games, then 16 more the next day.

-Kansas' 20-point loss to Texas in the Big 12 title game likely played into FanDuel Sportsbook setting the Jayhawks at 9-1 to win the title, behind both Alabama of the South Region (15-2 odds) and the overall favorite, Houston (11-2 odds), which would be playing the Final Four in its hometown if it wins the Midwest Region.
+Kansas' loss to Texas in the Big 12 semifinal Saturday likely played into FanDuel Sportsbook setting the Jayhawks at 10-1 to win the title, behind both Alabama of the South Region (8-1 odds) and the overall favorite, Houston (5-1 odds), which would be playing the Final Four in its hometown if it wins the Midwest Region.
 The semifinals and finals are set for NRG Stadium on April 1 and 3.

+The Cougars lost their conference title game Sunday, i n large part because they were without Marcus Sasser, the leading scorer who left the previous day's game early after sliding awkwardly and hurting his groin.

+Purdue likely found its way onto the “1” line when it won the program’s second Big Ten tournament title Sunday, less than 24 hours after UCLA, also dinged-up this season, fell by two to Arizona in the Pac-12 title game.

 AP March Madness coverage: https://apnews.com/hub/march-madness and bracket: https://apnews.com/hub/ncaa-mens-bracket and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25